mgechev/putzmitt3l.github.io/_drafts/Creating-JQM-like-transitions.md

 1. Get the links information.
 2. Get the view that the link resides in.
 3. Get the view that the link is pointing at.
+4. ( Optional ) Prep the next view that we are going to show before we show it, by passing some functions as parameters for the animation function.
-4. Animate the two views and all kinds of wizardry around that using the information the link gives us.
+5. Animate the two views and all kinds of wizardry around that using the information the link gives us.
+6. ( Optional ) Emit some custom event regarding the view change.

+{% highlight javascript linenos %}

+{% endhighlight %}